 What Are Noun Modifiers?

-Noun modifiers (also called noun adjuncts, attributive nouns, qualifying nouns, or apposite nouns) are optional nouns that are used as modifiers for another noun.
-Modifiers give specific information about their following noun.
+Noun modifiers (also known as noun adjuncts, attributive nouns, qualifying nouns, or apposite nouns), are nouns that are used to modify another noun.
+Modifiers provide additional information about their following noun.

 Why Do We Use a Noun Modifier?

-1. Noun modifiers are used attributively; that is, they are placed before the noun they describe in order to add extra meaning.
-By placing a noun functioning as an adjective before the noun, for example:
+1. Noun modifiers are used attributively, meaning they are placed before the noun they modify in order to provide additional meaning.
+This is often achieved by using a noun as an adjective before the noun it modifies.
+For example:

 I want a kind of soup that has chicken in it. → I want